 - When can I play it?
 No release date just yet, but don’t expect it for a while

-We weren't quite sure when Metroid Prime 4 would release but now we know it definitely won't be for a while as Nintendo announced in January 2019 that they had scrapped the project and started again with help from Retro Studios.
+We weren't quite sure when Metroid Prime 4 would release but now we know it definitely won't be for a while as Nintendo announced in January 2019 that it had scrapped the project and started again with help from Retro Studios.

 Nintendo scrap Metroid Prime 4 and start again

 In a shock announcement back in January 2019, Nintendo revealed in a development update video that it scrapped the current project as it wasn't happy with the current progress.
 However, Nintendo still plans to reboot the project with help from original creators Retro Studios.

 “This change will essentially mean restarting development from the beginning, so completion of the game will be delayed from our initial internal plan,” Nintendo's senior managing executive officer Shinya Takahashi explains in the update video.
 “We strongly recognise that this delay will come as a dissapointment to the many fans who have been looking forward to the launch of Metroid Prime 4.”

 You can watch the development update from Nintendo below: